EYBlockchain/starlight/WRITEUP.md

 Partitioned states don't suffer from this problem, but they do have two main limitations.
 Firstly, unless the dev has been explicit, we can't avoid ending up with multiple owners of one state.
 Without any restriction on who can call a function which increments some unknown value, the caller can add any public key they want to the part they create.

 TODO ^^^ expand on this final point (if we haven't already) in a section of its own.

-TODO: also talk about how a Nightfall-like contract is a nice edge case which means the public key and mapping key coincide.

 #### Examples